arter97/immich-native/README.md

 Your Immich installation should be running at 3001 port, listening from localhost (127.0.0.1).

-Immich will additionally use localhost's 3002 and 3003 ports.
+Immich will additionally use localhost's 3003 ports.

 Please add firewall rules and apply https proxy and secure your Immich instance.